maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 import org.apache.ignite.client.RetryReadPolicy;

 /**
- * Singleton class that manages the connection to the Ignite cluster.
+ * Service class that manages the connection to the Ignite cluster.
  * This class uses the Ignite 3 client API to establish and maintain
  * a connection to the cluster throughout our application's lifecycle.
+ * Implements AutoCloseable to support try-with-resources.
  */
-public class IgniteConnectionService {
+public class IgniteConnectionService implements AutoCloseable {
-    private static IgniteClient igniteClient;
+    private IgniteClient igniteClient;

     /**
-     * Gets a singleton instance of IgniteClient.
-     * The client connects to a local Ignite 3 cluster running on the default port.
+     * Constructor that initializes the Ignite client connection.
      *
-     * @return An initialized IgniteClient instance
-     * @throws RuntimeException if the connection cannot be established */ public static synchronized IgniteClient getClient() {
+     * @throws RuntimeException if the connection cannot be established */ public IgniteConnectionService() {
-        if (igniteClient == null) {
         try {
             // Using the builder pattern introduced in Ignite 3 igniteClient = IgniteClient.builder()
                     // Configure the addresses of all three Ignite server nodes
                     // This provides redundancy and failover capabilities .addresses(
                             "127.0.0.1:10800",  // Node 1
                             "127.0.0.1:10801",  // Node 2
                             "127.0.0.1:10802"   // Node 3
                     )
                     // Set connection timeout to 10 seconds .connectTimeout(10_000)
                     // RetryReadPolicy allows read operations to be retried automatically on connection issues .retryPolicy(new RetryReadPolicy())
                     // Build the client instance
                     .build();

             System.out.println("Successfully connected to Ignite cluster" + igniteClient.connections());
         } catch (Exception e) {
             System.err.println("Failed to connect to Ignite cluster: " + e.getMessage());
             throw new RuntimeException("Ignite connection failure", e);
         }
     }

+    /**
+     * Gets the IgniteClient instance.
+     *
+     * @return An initialized IgniteClient instance
+     */
+    public IgniteClient getClient() {
         return igniteClient;
     }

     /**
      * Closes the connection to the Ignite cluster.
-     * Call this method when shutting down your application to release resources.
+     * This method is automatically called when used with try-with-resources.
      */
+    @Override
-    public static void close() {
+    public void close() {
         if (igniteClient != null) {
             try {
                 igniteClient.close();